-A general coordinatization theory for projective planes that are not necessarily Desarguian exists; the corresponding algebraic systems are generalizations of skew-fields known as planar ternary rings.
-Among the more accessible references for this material are the previously cited book by Albert and Sandler, Chapter 4 of the book by Artzy, Chapters III and VI of the book by Bumcrot, Chapter 17 of the book by Hall on group theory, and the 2007 survey article by C. Weibel (see the bibliography for more details).
+A general coordinatization theory for projective planes that are not necessarily Desarguian exists; the corresponding algebraic systems are generalizations of skew-fields known as planar ternary rings; one important difference between such structures and skew-fields is that the multiplication in planar ternary rings is not necessarily associative.
+Among the more accessible references for this material are the previously cited book by Albert and Sandler, Chapter 4 of the book by Artzy, Chapters III and VI of the book by Bumcrot, Chapter 20 of the book by Hall on group theory, and the 2007 survey article by C. Weibel (see the bibliography for more details).

-One of the most important examples of a planar ternary ring (the Cayley numbers) is described on pages 195-196 of Artzy^7 As one might expect, the Cayley numbers (also called octonions) are associated to a projective plane called the Cayley projective plane.
+One important example of a planar ternary ring which is not a skew-field (the Cayley numbers or octonions) is described on pages 195-196 of Artzy.
+As one might expect, the Cayley numbers are associated to a projective plane called the Cayley projective plane.
 However, the coordinatization theorem implies that are no Cayley projective spaces of higher dimension.